thejeffreyli/gui_msa/ReadMe.md

 ### Software Used

 Requirements: To use this software, you need a Fortran 90, a C++ compiler, a linear algebra library, Perl and Python.
+Ensure Makefiles reflect any adjustments.

 MSA Software:
 * Python 3.8.8 / Spyder